adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release fixes a few errors affected a few users, notably a work-around for a PHP/PDO bug that results in segmentation faults when escaped quotes exist in an SQLstring that is then prepared.
-This is occurring when checking authorization for users who are members of groups that have a quote in their LDAP DN.
+This release fixes a few issues that were affecting Concerto, most notably, several issues with safe-mode restrictions when creating or extracting tar archives.

+Harmoni now includes a custom version of the Archive/Tar PEAR library with a fix for bug #14058 that prevents proper extraction of archives with Safe Mode on.

 Downloads